 Census returns indicate each person's ethnic origin, e.g., Irish, Indian, French and Swedish.
 The 1901 Census also includes a "Race" column.
 The use of "breed" and "half-breed" indicated a person of mixed Native and other background.
 Abbreviations were used.

-Search for books on Métis in AMICUS, using authors, titles or subject terms such as:
+Search for books on Métis in Collection Search, using authors, titles or subject terms such as:

 Please note that organizations representing Métis people in Canada have differing criteria about who qualifies as a Métis person.
 The Congress of Aboriginal Peoples defines Métis as "individuals who have Aboriginal and non-Aboriginal ancestry, self-identify themselves as Métis and are accepted by a Métis community as Métis".
 The Métis National Council defines Métis as "a person who self-identifies as Métis, is of historic Métis Nation ancestry, is distinct from other Aboriginal peoples and is accepted by the Métis Nation".
 Please contact both these organizations for more information.